cody-malcolm/FileSharer/README.md

 - Clients can request the deletion of files stored in the shared directory.

+- Feedback is provided on the client UI for most successful and unsuccessful actions (as appropriate)

+- The server application can be controlled via the command line with basic commands.

 - The server logs the following events to both the console and a log file:
     - When a connection is established (including the IP of the client)
     - When a request is received (including type of request, client alias, and client IP)